Most of the rides I remember best didn’t have a goal.

 No one expects you to perform.

-You just get to be you.
+You just get to exist.

 If you rush, you miss things.